-10. SELECTING THE TEAMS AND COACHES:
+SELECTING THE TEAMS

-- A. 8 YO Friendship Tournament Team - i.
-The VP of Baseball shall determine the number of eligible 8-year-old players in Minor A and may place any or all of them directly on the 8 YO Team.
+- 8 YO Friendship Tournament Team - The VP of Baseball shall determine the number of eligible 8-year-old players in Minor A and may place any or all of them directly on the 8 YO Team.
 All Managers and 2 official coaches from Minor B will then vote in a blind vote for the remaining players on the team.
-All league age 7 or 8 year-old players in Minor B and Minor A are eligible. - ii.
-Managers and coaches will vote on the top 10 players (or for fewer players if Minor A players have been pre-selected by the VP of Baseball).
+All league age 7 or 8 year-old players in Minor B and Minor A are eligible. - Managers and coaches will vote on the top 10 players (or for fewer players if Minor A players have been pre-selected by the VP of Baseball).
 Each manager will simply select 10 players.
 If there is a tie for the 10th spot the manager, player agent, and VP of Baseball will break the tie.
-The manager of the 8 YO team will be able to select an 11th and 12th player to the team subject to approval by the VP of Baseball and Player Agent. - iii.
-The manager will be appointed by the VP of Baseball and Baseball Player Agent and approved by the board.
-The manager can then select his two or three additional assistant coaches. - B. 9 YO Friendship Tournament Team - i.
-All Managers and coaches from Minor A will vote in a blind vote for the players on the team.
-All Minor A players league age 9 or younger are eligible for the team. - ii.
-Managers and coaches will vote for 10 players.
+The manager of the 8 YO team will be able to select an 11th and 12th player to the team subject to approval by the VP of Baseball and Player Agent.

+9 YO Friendship Tournament Team

+- All Managers and coaches from Minor A will vote in a blind vote for the players on the team.
+All Minor A players league age 9 or younger are eligible for the team. - Managers and coaches will vote for 10 players.
 If there is a tie for the 10th spot the manager, player agent, and VP of Baseball will break the tie.
-The manager of the 9 YO team will then be able to select an 11th and 12th (and potentially more) player subject to approval by the VP of Baseball and Player Agent.
+The manager of the 9 YO - team will then be able to select an 11th and 12th (and potentially more) player subject to approval by the VP of Baseball and Player Agent